Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Nordic walking shoes

-It’s worth having a browse of the various shoe options available on Amazon and Decathlon.
+It’s also worth having a browse of the various shoe options available on Amazon and Decathlon.
 The video below also provides a useful guide on how to choose appropriate footwear for Nordic walking.

 Appropriate clothing and accessories for Nordic walking